 He is now a Professor Emeritus from Washington State University and taught courses in television news and communications management, among others in the Edward R. Murrow College of Communication since 1979.
 He retired in 2014 but is still the “Voice of the Cougs,” serving as the public address announcer for Cougar football and men’s basketball since 1980.

-Glenn chairs the Pullman-Moscow Regional Airport board that has a major $119 million runway project underway.
-He also chair of the Employee Benefit Trust, a self-insurance pool that covers employees in over 240 cities and special districts.
-It is part of the Association of Washington Cities that represents all 281 cities in the state.
-He is past president of that organization and served on its board until 2013.
+The Whitman County Realtors named Johnson “Outstanding Citizen” for 2021.
+Johnson chairs the Pullman-Moscow Regional Airport board that has completed a $158 million runway realignment project and is now in the process of building a new passenger terminal.
+He also chairs the Employee Benefit Trust, a self-insurance pool that covers employees in over 240 cities and special districts.
+Johnson represents Washington cities on the newly formed Cardiac and Stroke Workgroup with a goal of coming up with better outcomes throughout the state.
+He is past president of Association of Washington Cities that represents all 281 cities in the state.

-He serves on the Washington State Transportation Improvement Board (TIB); the board of Municipal Research and Service Center in Seattle; United Way of Pullman; Community Action Center of Whitman County; the Palouse Free Clinic and the Pullman Chamber of Commerce.
-He has been chair of Pullman’s Fourth of July celebration since 1998 and currently serves as secretary-treasurer of the Washington State Association of Broadcasters.
-He is a member of Rotary, and its past president, and Kiwanis.
+He serves on the Washington State Transportation Improvement Board (TIB); Community Action Center of Whitman County; the Pullman Chamber of Commerce and is secretary-treasurer of the Washington State Association of Broadcasters.
+He is a past president of the Pullman Rotary club and a member of Kiwanis.

-Glenn continues to volunteer with the Pullman Fire Department as their public information officer and has been on call with the PFD since 2000.
+Johnson continues to volunteer with the Pullman Fire Department as their public information officer and has been on call with the PFD since 2000.
 He was PIO of the Pullman Police Department from 1998 to 2003.
-Before becoming mayor, Glenn was on the Board of Commissioners for Pullman Memorial Hospital (now Pullman Regional Hospital), from 1998-2003.
+Before becoming mayor, Johnson was on the Board of Commissioners for Pullman Memorial Hospital (now Pullman Regional Hospital), from 1998-2003.

 After earning his AA degree, he received a BA from Sacramento State University, a master’s degree from UCLA, and a Ph.D. in mass communications from the University of Iowa.
-Glenn was a broadcaster and news reporter in California, including Los Angeles and Sacramento, and managed two radio stations in Sacramento for four years prior to moving to Pullman.
+Johnson was a broadcaster and news reporter in California, including Los Angeles and Sacramento, and managed two radio stations in Sacramento prior to moving to Pullman.